gipo355/angular-tomcat-gradle-monorepo/docs/web/intro/getting-started.md

 - Functioning automated versioning with pre-release and automatic reconciliation

-## What is it?
+## What

-This project is a proof of concept to show how to use NX to orchestrate angular and java projects.
+This project is a proof of concept to show how NX could be used to orchestrate angular and java projects.

 Using the power of NX (caching, run-many, affected, etc) we can have a fast and